fortytwoservices/terraform-azurerm-selfhostedrunnervmss/README.md

 ### <a name="input_override_image_sku"></a> [override\_image\_sku](#input\_override\_image\_sku)

-Description: The SKU of the image to use for the VMSS instances
+Description: (Optional) The SKU of the image to use for the VMSS instances.
+Image SKU default to `operating_system`-latest.
+Currently supported values are:
+Windows: "windows-latest", "windows-2025", "windows-2022", "windows-2019"
+Ubuntu: "ubuntu-latest", "ubuntu-24.04", "ubuntu-20.04"

 Type: `string`